dualra1n/dualra1n/README.md

 ---
 # how to jailbreak
 ---
-to jailbreak your device: ./dualboot.sh --jailbreak 15.7 (or your version) after install trollstore opening tv app and press install, after install 2 ipa in the dualboot repository 3 taurine and pogo also filza if you want, after open taurine and jailbreak it when that reboot, boot again to the second ios, open pongo which was installed by trollstore and click do all (never click install that can break the jailbreak so only you will use pongo to press do all) after that you can use sileo to install package and install libhooker to inyect tweaks (if you reboot your device, the tweaks will be disable so you have to reinstall libhooker opening sileo and press reinstall ) or you can use pogo install to install the jailbreak but never both together.
+to jailbreak your device: ./dualboot.sh --jailbreak 14.3 (or your version) remember that if you have palera1n semitethered jailbreak you have to put --jail_palera1n that will jailbreak your dualboot on whatever version, installing pogo app just open it and press install after press do all and that will respring and you will have sileo and substrate

+however if you want taurine just use this command ./dualboot.sh --jailbreak 14.3 --taurine (if you have palera1n jailbreak use --jail_palera1n) so after that open trollstore and press (rebuild icon cache) after that taurine will be showed now open taurine and press on the button jailbroken when that reboot you are ready to install tweaks, never open or press jailbroken on taurine again, each time that you reboot and boot to second ios you have to reinstall libhooker opening sileo and press reinstall libhooker

 ---